-Whilst it’s still unknown at this stage if Edward or Bella had any children, the Gibaut family tree is reportedly large.
+While it’s still unknown at this stage if Edward or Bella had any children, the Gibaut family tree is reportedly large.

 With assistance from the Naracoorte Lucindale Council, the grave of Edward and Bella Gibaut was located in the Naracoorte cemetery.
-They are buried at plot E1565.

 After a public callout for information, the Herald has so far been ably assisted by Christianne Diesslin, Jana Ludwig-Fablis, and the Headstone Project.
 We have been contacted by other sources, and will update the story if and when new information comes to light.